-Export Office 365 Users’ Logon History Report to CSV Using PowerShell
+Export Microsoft 365 Users’ Logon History Report Using PowerShell

 Download Script: O365UserLoginHistory.ps1